A Efficient Multimodal Framework for Large Scale Emotion Recognition by Fusing Music and Electrodermal Activity Signals: Dataset Analyses

 \subsection{Annotation Correlation}

 Previous works point out the EDA signal is relevant for arousal classification~\cite{torres2013feature,shukla2019feature}.
 However, the results reported by~\cite{correa2018amigos,shukla2019feature,ganapathy2020convolutional} show that the classification performance for the valence and arousal dimensions does not diverge considerably.
 Shukla~\textit{et al.}~\cite{shukla2019feature} reveals that the subject preferences of V/A annotation scores greatly influence the gap of V/A performance.
-In the specific dataset, the subject tends to annotate the valance score associated with arousal score, where the correlations of V/A scores is high.
-To systematacially analyze the experiment results in Section~\ref{multimodal analyses}, we should firstly analyze the annotation correlations in DEAP, AMIGOS and PMEmo datasets.
+In the specific dataset, the subject tends to annotate the valance score associated with arousal score, where the correlations of V/A scores are high.
+To systematically analyze the experiment results in Section~\ref{multimodal analyses}, we should first analyze the annotation correlations in DEAP, AMIGOS, and PMEmo datasets.
+Following~\cite{shukla2019feature}, we calculate the Spearman correlation coefficient $r$ between the valence and arousal annotations.
+The significant test of p-Value is also conducted.
 The statistics are listed in Table~\ref{correlation}.
-It is clear that there are significant and quite high correlations between the annotated arousal and valence scores of AMIGOS and PMEmo, where the valance annotations in thoes two datasets have been influenced by arousal annotations.
+Compared with DEAP dataset ($r=0.15$), there are relatively higher correlations ($r=0.56/0.52$) between the annotated arousal and valence scores of AMIGOS and PMEmo with the strong p-value evidence ($p\leq .001$).
+It means the valance annotations in those two datasets have been influenced by arousal annotations.
 For DEAP dataset, the subject has no preference to annotate the valence scores associated with arousal annotations.
-The characteristics of annotation can explain that our model delivers the accurate valence recognition with AMIGOS and PMEmo datasets, and the performance of valence variable is much lower than arousal one in DEAP dataset.
+The characteristics of annotation can explain that our RTCAG with single EDA delivers the accurate valence recognition with AMIGOS and PMEmo datasets, and the performance of valence variable is much lower than arousal one in DEAP dataset.
+For the multimodel fusion of RTCAN-1D, the involvement of music overcomes the defect of EDA signals to achieve high performance in both the valence and the arousal dimensions.